A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: Preliminaries

 guarantees that $\norm{(\I - \T) \x^\ell} \to 0$ as $\ell \to \infty$ \cite[Theorem~5.15]{bauschke_convex_2017}. \end{lemma}

-Notice that the \km iteration corresponds to the Banach-Picard iteration of \cref{lem:banach-picard} applied to the $\alpha$-averaged operator $(1 - \alpha) \I + \alpha \T$.
-In the remainder of the paper we will thus focus on studying the convergence of the Banach-Picard in two cases: i) when the operator is quasi-contractive, and ii) when $\T$ is quasi-averaged.
+In the remainder of the paper we will thus focus on studying the convergence of the Banach-Picard in two cases: i) when the operator is contractive, and ii) when it is averaged.